Updated December 2014

 - 1 Sherman County physician serves as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

-- 12 high school students in Sherman County participated in activities during Fiscal Year 2014 that encouraged them to consider careers in health care, math and science.
-These events were hosted by University of Kansas Area Health Education Center.
+- 12 high school students in Sherman County participated in activities during the 2013-14 school year that encouraged them to consider careers in health care, math and science.
+These events were hosted by the KU Area Health Education Center.

 - Sherman County is part of the Northwest Medical Education Network with Michael Machen, MD, a resident of Quinter, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

 - 3 KU Medical Center graduates live and/or practice in Sherman County.